lucprincen/lucidian-tides/2. People/Serpent's Tide/Julnar Norra.md

 Female human with a forked tongue, originally from Marquet.
 Joined the crew in [[Darktow]].
-Had a bad run in with some yuan-ti.
+Had a bad run in with some Yuan-ti.